A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

-Although the bootstrap is not well-justified for the Turnbull estimator, we do use a bootstrap procedure appropriate for a two-stage, stratified sampling design from \cite{rao1988resampling} to assist with model comparison in our application.
-The procedure is described in Section \ref{sec:proposedapproach}.
+Although the bootstrap is not well-justified for the Turnbull estimator, we do use the bootstrap procedure appropriate for a two-stage, stratified sampling design from \cite{rao1988resampling}, described at the beginning of this section, to assist with model comparison in our application.
 In our model comparison approach, we treat the Turnbull estimator as a baseline estimate of the survival curve, and aim to determine whether a given parametric model is ``reasonably" close to the Turnbull estimator.
 Obtaining some measure of uncertainty for the Turnbull estimator facilitates this comparison.

 As a well-justified variance estimator is not available for the Turnbull estimator, we do not recommend using the Turnbull estimator for \textit{official} estimates of full mortality schedules for children under the age of 5 in LMICs.
 It is especially important in scenarios where the data does not come from a census or other vital registration source to accurately quantify the uncertainty of estimates.
-The Turnbull estimator does, however, describe the survival function, and provide a useful reference when assessing how well a parametric distribution summarizes the pattern of U5MR in LMICs, as its point estimates do not rely on parametric assumptions.
+The Turnbull approach does, however, produce a point estimate of the survival function, and therefore is a useful reference when assessing how well a parametric distribution summarizes the pattern of U5MR in LMICs, as its point estimates do not rely on parametric assumptions.